devendraap/echoev/index.md

 ## Welcome to Echo EV

-Echo EV is an Open platform to search and on board Electric vehicle chargers at ZERO charge.
+Echo EV is an Open platform for searching and on board Electric vehicle chargers at ZERO charge.
 We improve customer experience for you.

 ### Mobile application